alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 ## 𝌂 The Double Slit Experient

-We don't want to study the formalism, but to get an idea of what's so different about subatomic particles.
+We are not going to study the formalism of quantum mechanics, but we will try to get an idea of what's so different about subatomic particles.
-We will explore the following situation
-[proposed by Richard Feynman](https://www.youtube.com/watch?v=Ja0HSFj8Imc): a stream of particles coming out of a hole in a somewhat random direction propagate towards two slits in a wall.
+To that end we will explore the following situation [proposed by Richard Feynman](https://www.youtube.com/watch?v=Ja0HSFj8Imc): a stream of particles coming out of a hole in a somewhat random direction propagate towards two slits in a wall.